-- 1. To assemble Spike, lift up the seat post, push the seat post back into its track underneath the seat and use locks. - 2.
-The seat angle is adjusted by regulating the length of the seat post by using the seat post clamp (figure 6.3.2) or by adjusting the angle on the seat arm (See chapter 3.4.1 for instructions) - 3.
+- 1. To re-assemble Spike, loosen the seat strap and lift up the seat post. - 2.
+Push the seat post back into its track underneath the seat and use locks. - 3.
+The seat angle is adjusted by regulating the length of the seat post by using the seat post clamp, see figure 6.4.3. - 4.
 Make sure all screws and locks are correctly installed before starting your next ride.

-Figure 6.3.2 - Seat post clamp
+Figure 6.4.3 - Seat post clamp